 Tier 1: Provide an individually mentored, didactic research, training, and support program for five to six current RWJF New Connections grantees and develop two related training briefs.
 The mentees selected will go through seven steps: 1) Review & Assesment; 2) Presentation of grantee research ideas with assigned mentor; 3) Develop outline and preliminary draft of research topic and feedback from mentors; 4) Draft of manuscript or proposal and review by mentors; 5) Revise manuscript or proposal; 6) Presentation critiques; 7) Dissemination

 Tier 2: CMMHR investigators will determine two to three potential trainings addressing areas of weakness or common difficulty identified by the trainees.
 These training areas may be linked to research briefs which reflect learning in the mentorship process.
 Mentors will be responsible for identifying the short seminars based on the progress made by each fellow at least every six months.

-Tier 3: CMMHR investigators will prepare a series of 2-3 webinar presentations for the broader New Connections network of grantees, alumni and other applicants and interested individuals, using WebEx or another similar technology.
-These will provide a broader overview of some of the areas of the one-on-one mentee work that might be most useful for developing researchers
+Tier 3: CMMHR investigators are preparing a series of 2-3 webinar presentations per mentorship Cohort for the broader New Connections network of grantees, alumni and other applicants and interested individuals, using WebEx.
+These provide a broader overview of some of the areas of the one-on-one mentee work that might be most useful for developing researchers

 The project is funded by the Robert Wood Johnson Foundation, Grant ID # 68194